Vyral/base-template/_posts/2018-05-01-the-details-on-dave-hookes-affiliation-with-keller-williams.md

 ---
 layout: post
-title: Exciting Anouncement From the Dave Hooke Team
+title: The details on Dave Hooke's Affiliation with Keller Williams!
 date: 2018-05-01 20:40:00
 tags:
 excerpt: >-